-So, how did I end up in Groningen in the first place?
-Quite spontaneously, actually.
-I decided to join a friend of mine on an open day, where I found out about the IRIO Bachelor’s programme.
-The programme’s multidisciplinary approach immediately struck a chord with me.
-IRIO is not just a single subject as such, but rather a mosaic of different disciplines, from history to economics and from law to political science.
-In Dutch we have a famous saying – ‘kijk verder dan je neus lang is’ – which, literally translated into English, means ‘look further than the length of your own nose’.
-I think that this is exactly what needs to be done in contemporary public debate.
-It is no longer sufficient to only present your point of view, to think only from the perspective of your profession and/or specialism.
-The globalized world of the 21st century requires us to push back the boundaries of our knowledge by combining different areas of knowledge, by listening to others and by developing as individuals through these experiences.
-IRIO has offered me the tools to do just this, by focusing on the various different aspects that constitute the world of IR.
-I learn something new about the ever-changing world around me every day, which gives me the feeling that I’m participating in an up-to-date, relevant programme.
+How did it all start?
+Well, actually quite spontaneously.
+I decided to join a friend to an Open Day, where I encountered the IRIO bachelor programme for the very first time.
+The programme’s multi-disciplinary approach immediately struck a chord with me.
+IRIO is not just one subject of study, it is rather a ‘mosaic’ of different disciplines, from history and economics to law and political science.
+Studying IRIO means that you are constantly in touch with the world around you.
+I believe it is no longer sufficient to only present your point of view.
+A globalized world needs us to push the boundaries of our knowledge by combining different areas of knowledge, by listening to others and by developing ourselves through our encounters.
+IRIO offered me the tools to do this, by focusing on different aspects that constitute the world of IR.
+It feels as if each day I learn something new about the ever-changing world around me.
+These dynamics make up for a challenging, yet thrilling experience.

 Experienced and renowned professors supply high quality academic knowledge